semgrep/semgrep-docs/docs/managing-findings.md

 Semgrep App builds on Semgrep CI findings to track state transitions and provide additional context for managing findings within your organization.
 A finding can occupy 4 states in Semgrep App: `OPEN`, `FIXED`, `IGNORED`, `REMOVED`.

-### Finding states
+### Finding statuses

-Semgrep App finding states are as follows:

-1. `OPEN`: The finding exists in the code and has not been muted.
-1. `FIXED`: The finding existed in the code, and is no longer found.
-1. `IGNORED`: The finding has been ignored by a `nosemgrep` comment or through `.semgrepignore`.
-1. `REMOVED`: The finding's rule isn't enabled on the repository anymore.
-The rule was removed from the used ruleset, the rule was removed from the Rule Board.

-You can manage findings through triage states in Semgrep App's Findings page.
-The triage states are as follows:
+You can manage findings through triage in Semgrep App's Findings page.
+The finding statuses are as follows:

 <TriageStates />